Social Commerce 101: A Guide

 Another exciting feature of TikTok is Live Shopping.
 You can showcase, promote, and sell products on a live broadcast and users can add those items to their basket or buy them right away.
 Live broadcasts promise a considerable benefit for brands since 50% of users purchase something after watching a live broadcast.

 TikTok is a platform you should not miss if you want to grow your business.
-You can learn more about TikTok and the many possibilities to make the best use of it; check out our article TikTok Marketing Strategy Tips and Examples, where we gathered the most useful marketing strategy tips for you.
+You can learn more about TikTok and the many possibilities to make the best use of it; check out our article TikTok Marketing Strategy Tips, where we gathered the most useful marketing strategy tips for you.

 People come to Pinterest mostly for inspiration.
 And this is true for their shopping habits too.
 They search for new ideas for their next purchase and decide what to buy on Pinterest.
 On Pinterest, you can both sell and advertise your products.